Joint Semi-Analytic Multipole Priors from Galaxy Isophotes and Constraints from Lensed Arcs: Introduction

 \section{Introduction}

-Dark matter is the major matter component of the Universe \citep{ade2014planck}.
-Despite extensive efforts to directly detect dark matter particles, there has been no confirmed detection.
-As a result, the detailed properties of dark matter are still in the realm of theoretical modeling and conjecture.

-Gravity is the only known observable tracer of dark matter.
-Thus, gravitational lensing, a phenomenon where light path is bent along the warped spacetime due to gravity, serves as a unique probe of the dark matter mass distribution.
-This methodology is considered unique because it does not require to observe baryonic components (such as stars and gas) within dark matter halos.

-Different dark matter models predict different abundances and mass profiles of low-mass dark matter halos, and gravitationally lensed images can be used to distinguish between a variety of dark matter models \citep[see][and references therein]{vegetti2023strong}.
+Dark matter dominates the mass budget of the Universe, yet its particle nature remains unknown \cite{ade2014planck}.
+Strong gravitational lensing of quasars provides one of the few probes of dark matter on sub-galactic scales because the deflection angles are set directly by the mass distribution—even in the absence of luminous tracers \citep{vegetti2023strong}.
+While various methods such as stellar stream perturbations and galaxy kinematics use baryonic tracers to infer the presence of low-mass dark matter halos \citep[e.g.][]{Bonaca_2019,Simon_2019}, these approaches are often subject to degeneracies with baryonic physics.
+In contrast, gravitational lensing offers a more direct and clean probe of the mass distribution, enabling discrimination among dark matter models based on the abundance and internal structure of subhalos \citep[see][and references therein]{vegetti2023strong}.

-Flux ratio anomalies of gravitationally lensed quasars are the disparity between the observed flux ratios of lensed images and the flux ratios expected from a smooth mass distribution which represents the large-scale distribution of lensing galaxy's mass (a.k.a. ``macromodel'').
-The smooth, large-scale mass distribution is primarily responsible for causing multiple images of the background source to appear and determining their positions.
-Low-mass dark matter halos within the lensing galaxy and along the line of sight (a.k.a. ``substructures'') make relatively little impact to the image positions relative to measurement uncertainties, but can introduce perturbations to the lensed image magnifications relative to the smooth-mass distribution alone, which results in `flux-ratio anomalies' \citep[see][and references therein]{mao1998evidence,Dalal_2002,Kochanek_2004,vegetti2023strong}.
-Such anomalies demonstrate the existence of low-mass substructures and have been used to infer population level statistics of their mass function and mass distribution \citep{hsueh_2019,Gilman2020,Gilman2019-1}.
+The flux ratios of multiple quasar images are among the key observables of strong gravitational lensing.
+Flux ratio anomalies refer to the disparity between the observed flux ratios of lensed images and the flux ratios expected from a smooth mass distribution, which represents the large-scale distribution of the mass of the main lensing galaxy and its dark matter halo (a.k.a. ``macromodel'').
+The macromodel is primarily responsible for causing multiple images of the background source to appear and determining their positions.
+Low-mass dark matter halos within the lensing galaxy and along the line of sight (a.k.a. ``substructure'') make relatively little impact to the image positions relative to measurement uncertainties, but can introduce perturbations to the lensed image magnifications \citep[see][and references therein]{mao1998evidence,Dalal_2002,Kochanek_2004,vegetti2023strong}.
+Note that such flux ratio anomalies may also arise from microlensing \citep[e.g.][]{Schechter_2002} or inaccuracies in the smooth lens model \citep[e.g.][]{xu2015well}.
+These effects need to be considered carefully when attributing flux ratio anomalies to dark matter substructure.
+Studies on multiple lens systems have shown that the amplitude and frequency of flux ratio anomalies exceed what can be accounted for by these effects alone, lending support to the presence of low-mass dark matter halos \citep[e.g.][]{Dalal_2002,Nierenberg2014, congdon2005multipole}.